cloudmesh-community/book/chapters/in/pyenv-anaconda.md

 Econda.2:

--   Replicate the steps above, so you can type in ENV2 and ENV3 in your terminals to switch between python 2 and 3.
+-   Replicate the previous steps, so you can type in ENV2 and ENV3 in your terminals to switch between python 2 and 3.